With tips on how to apply each lesson in your life.

 3. “Some people could be given an entire field of roses and only see the thorns in it.
 Others could be given a single weed and only see the wildflower in it.
 Perception is a key component to gratitude.
 And gratitude a key component to joy.” – Amy Weatherly

-Bipolar disorder can rock you to your very core.
+Amy Weatherly’s words are one of my favorite inspirational quotes for living with bipolar disorder.
+Mental illness can rock you to your very core.
 But if you look for roses, you’ll find them.
 Good things are there, even in the smallest things.
 Some of the prettiest flowers grow on so-called weeds.
 No mood disorder can steal that truth.
 Be grateful for what you have and joy will find its way into your life.
 It’s one of the best tools for fighting manic depression.

 4. “A lot of people give up just before they’re about to make it.
 You never know when that next obstacle is going to be the last one.” – Chuck Norris